JimberSoftware/docs/company/domains/domains.md

 Domains play a crucial role in the configuration process of your `Jimber SASE Platform` settings.
 They provide the basis for setting up users and administrators, allowing efficient management of your network connections and changes.

 > [!WARNING]
-> It is vital to start with the registration of all the domains that your organization is currently utilizing.
-This initial setup is instrumental in paving the way for creating users and administrative accounts.
+> Start by registering all domains your organization currently uses.
+This is a necessary first step before creating users and administrative accounts.

-For instance, if you wish to establish a user like 'jef@jimber.test', you must first register the 'jimber.test' domain.
-This illustrates the importance of domains in configuring your network settings.
+For example, to create a user like 'jef@jimber.test', you must first register the 'jimber.test' domain.
+This highlights the role of domains in setting up your network.

 ![domains.png](domains.png  ':size=800')